COVID-19 Destination Updates and Resources

 We have compiled the latest destination information, resources, and healthy travel tips to help our resilient community and potential travelers.

-Louisiana Governor John Bel Edwards issued a notice that the state of Louisiana will extend the current Phase 2 order of the White House's reopening strategy until August 28, 2020.
-This includes extending the July 13th executive order on a statewide mask mandate, limits indoor social gatherings to 50 people and prohibits on-premises consumption of alcohol at bars.
+Louisiana Governor John Bel Edwards issued a notice on October 8th, that the state of Louisiana will enter Phase 3 of the White House's reopening strategy until November 6, 2020.

 As of January 12th, the extended executive order is in place with the following requirements:

 - Face coverings are required when in public.

 - All Louisianans are encouraged to avoid gatherings of individuals not part of their households.

 - All businesses, private and public sectors, are encouraged to use remote work where they can.

 - All restaurants are limited to 50% of their indoor capacity.
 Restaurants should move as much dining outdoors as they can.
 Social distancing is required.

 - For bars in parishes above 5% positivity, bars are closed to indoor sales and consumption but open for outdoor consumption at tables only and at 25% capacity, with a maximum of 50 people.
 Social distancing is required.
 Take-out and delivery will still be available.

 - Retail businesses at 50% capacity, except for essential businesses, as defined by federal guidance from the Cybersecurity and Infrastructure Security Agency.

 - Gyms may be open at 50% of their capacity.